-As soon as we are in front of the castle, we can admire its appearance, which is exactly what one would expect from a medieval castle with towers, crenellated walls, decorations, frescoes and an enchanted aura that pervades every single stone.
-We are, after all, in front of what was the residence of the Challant family, or at least of one of its most important branches, that of Fénis.
+As soon as we arrive in front of the castle, we can admire its appearance, which is exactly what you would expect from a medieval castle: towers, crenellated walls, decorations, frescoes, but above all an enchanted aura that pervades every single stone.
+We are, after all, in front of what was, for several centuries, the residence of the Challant family, or at least of one of its most important branches, that of Fénis.

-Afterwards, we will enter its rooms and admire its beautiful frescoes, we will be able to retrace the many stories of life that followed one another inside.
+Once we enter its rooms and admire its beautiful frescoes, we will be able to retrace the many stories of life that have followed one another inside.

-Among the most splendid examples of this search for balance are the various late Gothic frescoes, including those in the courtyard, depicting St George freeing the princess by slaying the dragon, and those in the chapel, with the Madonna of Mercy, executed, with good workmanship, by the atelier of Giacomo Jaquerio.
+Among the most splendid examples of this painstaking search for balance are the numerous late Gothic frescoes in the castle, including those in the courtyard depicting St. George freeing the princess by slaying the dragon, and those in the chapel with the Madonna of Mercy, both executed with great skill by the workshop of Giacomo Jaquerio.

-The visit lasts 30 minutes inside, 15 minutes outside.
-The entrance can be booked free of charge by the guide.
+The visit lasts 30 minutes inside and 15 minutes outside.
+The visit can be booked free of charge with the Aosta Valley Tourist Board.